fuzzwaz/ParticleShooter/README.md

 # ParticleShooter
-A Classic "Shmup" game made in my own Fuzzy 2D game engine
+A Classic "Shmup" game made in my own Fuzzy2D game engine

-A fun side project of trying to make a classic "Shoot-em-up" game using my own Fuzzy2D Game Engine.

 All code and visual art is my own.